 Building or Structure Height: The distance from the average grade to the highest point on a building or structure.
-(Added June 11, 2012)
+Measured from the top of the foundation no more than 8 feet of foundation showing, and excluding cupolas, chimneys, steeples, and/or roof mounted HVAC and utilities.
+(11/16/2020)